luau-lang/luau/docs/typecheck.md

 ## Tables

-From the perspective of the programmers, there are three states you should care about.
+From the type checker perspective, each table can be in one of three states.
 They are: `unsealed table`, `sealed table`, and `generic table`.
-This is intended to represent the relationship of two different tables.
+This is intended to represent how the table's type is allowed to change.

 ### Unsealed tables